nazwhale/CV/README.md

 I'm looking for a career in London's tech scene as a full-stack developer, in which I can continue to push myself and learn something new every day.

-**Coding Languages:** JavaScript, Ruby/Rails, HTML5, CSS.
-But, moreover, language-agnostic and confident to dive into anything.
+**Coding Languages:** JavaScript, Ruby/Rails, HTML5, CSS*
 **Tech Skills:** TDD, Pair Programming, Google Ninja

+*Moreover, language-agnostic and confident to dive into anything.

 ***